-At the start of the year, I set out my stall and said that cycling would be my priority in 2016, but I’m not really living up to that so far.
-I’m still cycle-commuting every day, but I’ve not spent much of my free time on my bike, which is something I definitely need to fix.
+At the start of the year, I set out my stall and said that cycling would be my priority in 2016.
+I’m not really living up to that so far.
+I’m still cycle-commuting every day, but I’ve not spent much of my free time on my bike.
+That’s something I definitely need to fix!

 I’ve been pondering the reasons that are preventing me from getting out as much as I’d like:

 - Lack of free time